Summer Tournament Hockey

 This premier summer event attracts top-tier talent from across the country, providing players with an excellent opportunity to compete at a high level, gain exposure, and continue their development during the offseason.
 As part of Greater Michigan Prospects, players will be placed in a structured, competitive environment led by experienced coaches focused on skill development, teamwork, and game performance.

-Join Greater Michigan Prospects for an exciting weekend of competitive hockey at the Ann Arbor Shootout Ice Hockey Tournament, taking place July 10–12 in Ann Arbor.
+Join Greater Michigan Prospects for an exciting weekend of competitive hockey at the Mid Summer Classic Ice Hockey Tournament, taking place July 10–12 in Canton/Ann Arbor.

 This tournament brings together top talent from across the region, offering players the opportunity to compete at a high level, showcase their skills, and develop their game in a fast-paced, team-focused environment.
 As part of Greater Michigan Prospects, athletes will benefit from strong coaching, structured systems, and a commitment to player development both on and off the ice.